An Easy Comprehensive Guide On Cleanroom Gloves vs Industrial Gloves

 To sum up, a glove that is too small and snug may cause discomfort to the wearer, while a glove that is too wide will most likely prevent him from finishing his job.

 In 1970, the United States Congress established the Occupational Safety and Health Administration (OSHA) to ensure that employees have safe working conditions.

 As part of this mission, OSHA has adopted several personal protective equipment (PPE) laws and regulations concerning employers and small business owners.

-To stay in compliance with OSHA’s general hand protection standard, stated in 29 CFR 1910.138, and to protect employees from injury, accurate selection is necessary.
+Accurate selection is necessary to comply with OSHA’s general hand protection standard stated in 29 CFR 1910.138 and protect employees from injury.
 OSHA(4) Standard 1910.38 states:

-Employers shall select and require employees to use appropriate hand protection when employees’ hands are exposed to hazards such as those from skin absorption of harmful substances; severe cuts or lacerations; severe abrasions; punctures; chemical burns; thermal burns; and harmful temperature extremes.
+Employers shall select and require employees to use appropriate hand protection when employees’ hands are exposed to hazards such as skin absorption of harmful substances, severe cuts or lacerations; severe abrasions; punctures, chemical burns, thermal burns, and dangerous temperature extremes.

 Employers shall base the selection of the appropriate hand protection on an evaluation of the performance characteristics of the hand protection relative to the task(s) to be performed, conditions present, duration of use, and the hazards and potential hazards identified.

-In fact, according to OSHA(5) Fact Sheet 93-03, the financial cost of these injuries in lost production time, medical expenses, and worker’s compensation is more than $300 million per year.
+In fact, according to OSHA(5) Fact Sheet 93-03, the financial cost of these injuries in lost production time, medical expenses, and worker’s compensation are more than $300 million per year.